-Pool Resurfacing, also known as Pool Replastering, can make your Burleson pool look like new.
+Pool Resurfacing, also known as Pool Replastering, can make your Burleson, TX Pool look like new.
 Typically, your pool will need to be resurfaced seven to ten years after installation, and every ten to fifteen years thereafter.

-Time, water, and chemicals will cause staining and erosion of the surface of the pool.
+Time, water, and chemicals will cause staining and erosion of the Surface of The Pool.
 If you have hard water in your area, your pool might need replastering more frequently.
-Contact Tropic Island Pools if you think it is time to resurface your pool.
+Contact Tropic Island Pools if you think it is time to resurface your pool in Burleson, TX.

 Pool Stains- Your pool has stains that remain even after scrubbing and acid washing.

 Pool Texture - Your pool is starting to get a rough texture.

 Pool Chipping - You have noticed chips or cracks in the walls of your pool.
 It’s possible that you have even seen chunks of the pool wall in your skimmer.